Piotrekol/CollectionManager/README.md

 - .osdb Collections: These are collections in Collection Manager's format.
 They store collection names, map hashes, mapIDs, mapsetIDs, star ratings, and map states.
 It is recommended to use this format when sharing collections due to it not requiring any osu! files to identify maps.

-  However, **the initial save of the .osdb file must have all the info desired.** Opening a .db collection or any collection with missing data and saving it as a .osdb collection will not repair any of the missing data.
+  However, **the initial save of the .osdb file must have all the info desired.** Opening a .db collection or any collection with missing data and saving it as a .osdb collection will not repair any of the missing data unless all maps present in the collection are also present in your osu!.db and songs folder.

 ### **Downloading Maps from Collections**

-Collection Manager can automatically download maps for you.
+Collection Manager can automatically download maps for you if you load in a .osdb collection with maps you do not already have. **You cannot use a .db collection for downloading.**

 Excessive downloading of maps could lead to your osu! account being temporarily download banned by the osu! servers.
 Collection Manager has no control over this, but to help prevent download bans, Collection Manager limits downloads to 170 mapsets per hour and 3 mapsets per minute.

 To start downloading missing maps from all loaded collections: